 When we travel in our RV, it’s easy to forget how many tires we rely on: four on the truck, four on the trailer, and then there are two on each of our electric mountain bikes.
 That’s not to mention the tires on our kayak roller cart and golf club caddies.
 Needless to say, a portable tire inflator was a smart investment.
 That’s why we’re reviewing the Kohree tire inflator and portable air compressor.

-Do You Need a Tire Inflator?
+Do You Need a Portable Tire Inflator for RV Camping?

 How much have you spent at a gas station filling tires in the past 10 years?
 I can’t calculate it, but I know I cringe every time I finish filling my tires and the compressor is still running.
 It feels like flushing money down the toilet.
 So there was no hesitation when I had the chance to work on this Kohree tire inflator review.